Lupin3000/ESP/README.md

 ## Information

-On [wokwi](https://wokwi.com) you can test mostly all scripts and simulate your circuit/code inside the browser.

-> Depending on your ESP microcontroller device, sensors and environment you may need to adapt values for GPIO pins.
+> Depending on your `ESP32` microcontroller device, sensors and environment you may need to adapt values for GPIO pins.
 The important values are defined as constants after imports.
+Many of the examples also run on the `ESP8266`, you have to adjust the pins here too!

+> On [wokwi](https://wokwi.com) you can test mostly all scripts and simulate your circuit/code inside the browser.

 ## Tutorials & examples